Top

 Settlement Routes – Dependants & Visit Visas

-Anyone who applied and paid for their visa prior to this date and is looking for advice on their next visa is to contact the Naval Families Federation to discuss the options that may be available to them.
-Part 7 Transitional arrangements are highlighted below.
+Anyone who applied and paid for their visa prior 11th April 2024 and is looking for advice on their next visa is to contact the Naval Families Federation to discuss the options that may be available to them.

-From the 1st December 2013 Appendix Armed Forces applies to all applications for leave to enter or remain as dependants of serving members of HM Forces.
+From 11th April 2024, Appendix HM Forces applies to all application for leave to enter or remain as dependents of serving members of HM Forces.

-The new rules require the serving member of HM Forces, irrespective of whether they are British citizens or Foreign and Commonwealth, to be in receipt of a minimum income or £18,600 per year in order to sponsor a dependant into the UK.
+The new rules require the serving member of HM Forces, irrespective of whether they are British citizens or Foreign and Commonwealth, to be in receipt of a minimum income or £23, 496 per year in order to sponsor their family members to join them in the UK.

 In addition to the minimum income required, there is also an English language requirement for those over the age of 18 years who come from non-English speaking countries.

-The Immigration Rules (Appendix Armed Forces) require the serving member of HM Forces, irrespective of whether they are British citizens or Foreign and Commonwealth, to support an application for –
+Appendix HM Forces require the serving member of HM Forces, irrespective of whether they are British citizens or Foreign and Commonwealth, to support an application for:

 • Requirement for an A1 English language test (Non-English speaking countries of origin)